Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Preliminaries

-In this section, we first introduce the operating notation for the reconstruction problem.
-We then formalize the optimization for supervised MR reconstruction training and for self-supervised denoising training.
-Finally, we introduce our proposed semi-supervised framework for joint MR reconstruction and denoising from limited labeled data.
+In this section, we first introduce the operating notation for the reconstruction problem (summarized in \cref{tab:glossary}).
+We then formalize the optimization for supervised MRI reconstruction and for unsupervised denoising.
+Finally, we introduce our proposed label-efficient method for joint MRI reconstruction and denoising.